Kei18/time-independent-planning/readme.md

 [![Build Status](https://travis-ci.com/Kei18/time-independent-planning.svg?token=NJ5EpN7k73FqKbLee887&branch=master)](https://travis-ci.com/Kei18/time-independent-planning)
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

-A simulator and visualizer of time-independent planning, used in a paper "Time-Independent Planning with Multiple Moving Agents".
+A simulator and visualizer of time-independent planning, used in a paper [Time-Independent Planning with Multiple Moving Agents](https://arxiv.org/abs/2005.13187) (to be presented at AAAI-21).
 It is written in C++(17) with [CMake](https://cmake.org/) build and tested on OSX 10.15.
 The visualizer uses [openFrameworks](https://openframeworks.cc).